 Planning a Partner Portfolio

 When weighing which partners to work with, consider your future business goals.
-Pick the partners that are most likely to drive your desired outcomes with your target customers.
+Pick the affiliates, influencers, agencies, networks, and others that are most likely to drive your desired outcomes with your target customers.

 Some of the most popular types of partners include: